-Cleethorpes Band

-Privacy Notice
+Cleethorpes Band Data Privacy Notice

 Cleethorpes Band are committed to protecting and respecting your privacy.
 For any personal data you provide for the purposes of your membership, Cleethorpes Band is the Data Controller and is responsible for storing and otherwise processing that data in a fair, lawful, secure and transparent way.